P2Pvalue/jetpad/README.md

 ## Dependencies

-SwellRT Pad uses Webpack 2.
+JetPad uses Webpack 2.
 In order to manage project dependencies you should use npm system or add directly the new dependency in *package.json* file:

 ```
   npm install <dependency> --save